JustWhit3/higgs-decay-classification/doc/background_explanation.md

 Signal and Background events are labelled and weighted.

 ## Analysis strategy

+For the analysis, the [analysis.py](https://github.com/JustWhit3/higgs-decay-classification/blob/master/scripts/python/analysis.py) script is used.

 To split the Dataset, according to the number of jets, into subsets (useful only for DNNs):